 If cradle cap doesn't stop or seems serious, your baby's doctor or other health care professional may suggest a medicated shampoo, lotion or other treatment.

 Cradle cap is common in newborns.
 It usually isn't itchy.

 Cradle cap is the common term for infantile seborrheic dermatitis.
 It's sometimes confused with another skin condition, atopic dermatitis.
-A major difference between these conditions is that atopic dermatitis usually causes significant itching.
+A major difference between these conditions is that atopic dermatitis can be very itchy.

 When to see a doctor

-- You've tried treating it at home without success
+- You've tried treating cradle cap at home without success.

 The cause of cradle cap isn't known.
-One contributing factor may be hormones that pass from the mother to the baby before birth.
+One factor may be hormones that pass from the mother to the baby before birth.
 These hormones can cause oil glands and hair follicles to make too much oil.
 This oil is called sebum.

-Another factor may be a yeast (fungus) called malassezia (mal-uh-SEE-zhuh) that grows in the sebum along with bacteria.
-Antifungal treatments, such as ketoconazole, are often effective, supporting the idea that malassezia is a cause.
+Another factor may be a fungus called malassezia (mal-uh-SEE-zhuh) that grows in the sebum along with bacteria.
+Antifungal treatments often help control symptoms.
+This supports the idea that malassezia is a cause.
 An example of an antifungal treatment is ketoconazole.

 Cradle cap isn't contagious, and it's not caused by poor hygiene.

 Shampooing your baby's hair every few days can help prevent cradle cap.
-Stick with a mild baby shampoo unless your baby's doctor or other health care professional suggests a stronger product.
+Use a baby shampoo unless your baby's doctor or other health care professional suggests a stronger product.

 Cradle cap may not need medical treatment, as it often goes away if you use the home care tips below.
-If these home care tips don't work, talk with your baby's doctor about products that might help, such as a low-potency hydrocortisone cream or a shampoo with 2 percent antifungal ketoconazole medication.
-Be sure the shampoo doesn't get in your baby's eyes, as it may cause irritation.
+If these home care tips don't work, talk with your baby's doctor about products that might help, such as a low-potency hydrocortisone cream or a shampoo with 2% antifungal ketoconazole medicine.
+Be sure the shampoo doesn't get in your baby's eyes, as it may hurt.

-Don't use over-the-counter cortisone or antifungal creams you can buy at the store without a prescription, talk with your baby's doctor or other health care professional first.
-Some of these products can be toxic when absorbed through a baby's skin.
-Dandruff shampoos that contain salicylic acid aren't recommended for use in babies either, because they can be absorbed through the skin.
+If you want to try the type of cortisone or antifungal creams you can buy at the store without a prescription, talk with your baby's doctor or other health care professional first.
+Some of these products can be too strong for a baby's skin.
+Dandruff shampoos that contain salicylic acid aren't recommended for use in babies either because that ingredient can be absorbed through the skin.

 Lifestyle and home remedies

-The following over-the-counter treatments and home care tips can help you control and manage cradle cap.
+The following home care tips may help you control the symptoms of cradle cap:

 - Gently rub your baby's scalp with your fingers or a washcloth to loosen the scales.
 Don't scratch.

 - If the scales don't loosen easily, rub petroleum jelly or a few drops of mineral oil onto your baby's scalp.
 Let it soak into the scales for a few minutes, or hours if needed.
-Then brush and shampoo your baby's hair as usual.
+Then brush and shampoo the hair as usual.
 Be sure to rinse well.
-If you leave the oil in your baby's hair, the cradle cap may get worse.
+If you leave in the oil, the cradle cap may get worse.